Skip to main content

 Use Cases

-• Seeding fake access logs with realistic public IP addresses
+• Seeding a PostgreSQL access_logs table with realistic public IPv4 addresses for staging

-• Unit testing IP validation and CIDR range matching functions
+• Unit testing CIDR range matching functions in Jest with a varied set of 20+ addresses

-• Generating IPv6 addresses to test dual-stack application handling
+• Generating dual-stack IPv4 and IPv6 addresses to test nginx dual-stack virtual host configs

 Tips